 Bark on older stems becomes light grayish-brown and stays smooth.

 The leaves are opposite, simple three lobed and with course teeth and 1 to 6 small stalkless glands near the base of the blade on the grooved reddish-green stalk.
 The leaves are green during the summer and turn to a yellowish-brown in Autumn.
-The undersides are hairy.
+The leaf underside is pale in color with fine white hair on the surface and more-so on the veins.
 There is a pair of thread-like stipules where the stalk attaches to the stem, but these drop away early.
 The groove in the leaf stalk is narrow and v-shaped.

 The inflorescence consists of flat-topped clusters of stalked flowers (a cyme), each cluster up to 3 to 4 inches wide, formed on the tips of new growth.

 The flowers are of two types - an outer ring of flowers that are particularly showy and noticeable.
 These are sterile, whereas the inner cluster of small flowers are fertile.
 The corollas are white 5-parted.
 The outer flowers have corollas with 5 spreading rounded lobes, a small, short green calyx with 5 pointed lobes.
 The inner flowers are similar in shape but only 1/4 inch wide.
 These have the reproductive parts of 5 stamens that have white filaments and creamy colored anthers and which are exerted from the corolla.
 These are spreading and placed alternate to the petals.
 The pistil and ovary lack a style.
 HOWEVER, many cultivars of this species are self-sterile and require another plant to be nearby for pollination, otherwise very few fruits will form.

 Fruit: After flowering in May the fruit, a 1/4 inch diameter drupe, forms and gradually changes color from green to the deep red of Autumn.
 The fruit is acidic and does not make a good preserve, unlike the American Cranberrybush.